Harsha7899/harsha7899/README.md

 ## Hi there 👋

-## Hi there 👋
+I'm Sri Harsha Mattaparthy, a passionate Software Engineer.
-I'm Sri Harsha Mattaparthy, a passionate Software Engineer I'm open to Software Engineer roles, please get in touch with harshamattaparthy9@gmail.com
+I'm open to Software Engineer roles, please get in touch with harshamattaparthy9@gmail.com